codeabhishekg5-collab/DSA-Journey/README.md

 # DSA-Journey 🚀

-Welcome to **DSA-Journey** — my personal repository where I upload solutions to LeetCode problems that I solve daily.
+Welcome to **DSA-Journey** — my personal repository where I document my daily Data Structures and Algorithms (DSA) practice.

-I have committed myself to solving **at least one LeetCode question every day** and pushing the solution code to this repository consistently.
-This journey is focused on improving my problem-solving skills, strengthening Data Structures & Algorithms concepts, and maintaining coding consistency.
+I have committed myself to solving **at least one DSA problem every day** and pushing the solution to this repository consistently.
+The problems may come from various coding platforms such as **LeetCode, Codeforces, GeeksforGeeks (GFG), and InterviewBit**.

+This repository serves as a record of my learning journey, helping me improve my problem-solving skills, strengthen DSA concepts, and maintain coding consistency.

 ---